Avg: 4 from 4 votes

 Pitch 3 (5.11b, 25m): Continue up the corner through a roof (bolt).
 Delicate face climbing and stemming past three bolts leads to a steep crack that climbs out of the huge roof that looms above to a bolted belay at a stance.

-Pitch 4 (5.8, 20m): Climb the offwidth to its top and move left to a bolted belay at a stance.
+Pitch 4 (5.9, 30m): Climb the offwidth to its top and move left to climb the left leaning gaping crack (fixed piton).
+Bolted belay.
 Those uncomfortable with wide climbing may find a second 6” cam useful.

 Descent: 4 rappels with a single 70m rope.
 Make two 30m rappels down the wall to the climbers left of Nanook.
 On the 3rd rappel, rap right to the top of the 1st pitch (watch the ends of the rope - ie. tie knots!).